When going out and about it is useful to find where your nearest accessible toilets and other facilities are.

 If you need repairs doing to your home, there is help available to you.

-can be a worry to some people.
+Getting to hospital can be a worry for some people.
 This section gives details on how you can travel to and from the hospitals in Newcastle.

 is the biggest cause of death and illness in the UK.
 Giving up smoking is the best thing you can do to improve your health with immediate benefits.